venkatdas/Interview_preparation/node.js/nodejs Q&A.md

 - Handling multiple concurrent client requests is fast and easy: With the use of Event Queue and Thread Pool, the Node.js server enables efficient handling of a large number of incoming requests.
 - No need for creating multiple threads: Event Loop handles all requests one-by-one, so there is no need to create multiple threads.
 Instead, a single thread is sufficient to handle a blocking incoming request.

+## 12. Phases of event loop

+- Timers Phase: This phase executes callbacks scheduled by setTimeout() and setInterval().
+It checks for timers whose time thresholds have elapsed and executes their callback functions.
+- Pending Callbacks Phase: Some callbacks need to be delayed until the next loop iteration.
+This phase executes I/O callbacks deferred to the next loop cycle.
+- Idle, Prepare Phase: This is an internal phase used for setting up some internal operations.
+It is not something that can be interacted with from a Node.js program.
+- Poll Phase: The poll phase has two main functions:

+  1. Execute scripts for timers that are set to run and see if any other timers are due to be executed.
+  2. Process events in the poll queue.
+If there are no timers scheduled, it will wait for callbacks to be added to the queue, executing them as they are added.
+If scripts are not scheduled and there are no callbacks, it will continue to the next phase.

+- Check Phase: The check phase allows for immediate callbacks to be run after the poll phase.
+Callbacks registered with setImmediate() are executed in this phase.
+- Close Callbacks Phase: This phase executes callbacks for some system operations such as TCP stream errors.
+For example, if a TCP socket was closed abruptly ('close' event), the callback is executed in this phase.